devarshi-ap/cps406-sys/README.md

 ## Creation Process
 To boot, we created a Gantt chart to assign timeframes to certain tasks, and get a general idea of the lifespan of the development.
+Figure 1:
 ![image](https://lh3.googleusercontent.com/keep-bbsk/ALhRneF8SmFldfAgMbYrm0nE_I6gyKfcuC_Q9PXQJE6k543s38xZZreeTncJrToM_QCmBaeIPpN-cDxrCPT8iMUwsc5V_85efvZAFDwD2I2zmjDV-C25=s512)

+After which, we created a list of functional and non-functional requirements- proceedingly creating a class diagra

 To run this system: